raxod502/intuitive-explanations/src/about/projects.md

   [Smartparens], [Paredit], and [Electric Pair mode][electric-pair-mode].
 This is still relevant but bandwidth has not been available to drive the project to completion.
+* [Riju] (Summer 2020 -- Winter 2021; [source][riju-source]):
+  Extremely fast online playground for every programming language.
+  Currently working on port to [Kubernetes] to improve maintainability.
+* Shallan (Spring -- Summer 2021; not yet published): Personal music library player combining the user-friendly interface and cross-device synchronization of [YouTube Music][ytm] with the flexibility and ownership of a self-hosted open-source solution.
+  Attempt #5 at a personal music library manager.
+* [Hypercast] (Winter 2022): Free, no-hassle watch parties on every streaming platform.
+Implemented as Chrome and Firefox extension.
+* dontbeevilmirror (Spring 2023): Anonymizing proxy [CDN] for [Android] apps pulled from the [Google Play Store]

 [2048-game]: https://play2048.co/
 [2048]: https://github.com/radian-software/2048